Grounding

 Cardiovascular Disease

-Heart disease and stroke remain top in the news these days and are major health concerns in the United States.
-According to the American Heart Association’s website, someone dies of cardiovascular disease every 37 seconds in the United States, and someone has a stroke every 40 seconds.
+Heart disease and stroke remain leading causes of death in the United States.
+According to the American Heart Association, someone dies from cardiovascular disease every 37 seconds, and someone experiences a stroke every 40 seconds.

-He also is a fan of grounding footwear and wrote the forward to Barefoot Wisdom: Better Health through Grounding, co-authored by HARMONY783’s co-founder Sharon Whiteley, along with Dr. Ann Marie Chiasson, an allopathic and integrative medical practitioner – “and quite a shaman” adds, Sharon.
+Dr. Stephen Sinatra, a board-certified cardiologist and long-time advocate of grounding, highlights that walking barefoot on grass, sand, or dirt for just 30 to 40 minutes can have a meaningful positive effect on heart health.
+He also supports grounding footwear and wrote the forward to Barefoot Wisdom: Better Health through Grounding, co-authored by HARMONY783’s co-founder Sharon Whiteley and Dr. Ann Marie Chiasson, an allopathic and integrative medical practitioner.
+As Sharon notes, Dr. Chiasson is “and quite a shaman.”

 Inflammation